 A study of health problems affecting entire populations, particularly environmental pollution and toxic wastes, communicable disease control, and the health risks of community living.
-The course surveys how community action works to reduce such risks, while investigating the crisis in health care, particularly mental health care and the role of public health agencies in the business of health promotion and disease prevention.
+The course surveys how community action works to reduce such risks, while investigating the crisis in health care and the role of public health agencies in the business of health promotion and disease prevention.

-ASW 226 - Introduction to Recreation and Physical Activity, 2 credit hours
+ASW 226 - Introduction to Recreation and Physical Activity, 3 credit hours